|International Passenger Survey (IPS)

 accessibility and clarity

-(The degree to which the statistical outputs meet users’ needs.)
+(The degree to which the statistical outputs meet current and potential users’ needs.)

 Timeliness and punctuality